top of page

 What is a Recovery Coach?

-• Using a collaborative, client centered, strength-based approach
+• using a collaborative, client centered, strength-based approach

-• Helping increase motivation to reach goals
+• helping increase motivation to reach goals

-• Focusing on action & outcome
+• focusing on action & outcome

-• Identifying and removing barriers to recovery
+• identifying and removing barriers to recovery

-• Connecting individuals to community resources
+• connecting individuals to community resources and mutual support groups

 • Sober Companion services: 24-hour live-in support (contact for details and fees)